Customer Service

 The HelpCrunch live chat

 Quick note!
 As you may know, HelpCrunch houses both live chat and chatbot under the same roof (actually, you can enliven your live chat with a chatbot flow).
-It’s, though, an all-embracing customer communication platform with other lucrative functions (a knowledge base, a unified helpdesk, an email feature).
-By the way, our chatbot is in beta for now and available for everyone.
-Later on, it’ll become available only in one tariff.
-So you still have time to play around with it and the rest of the tools.
-Signing up for a free 14-day trial is all it takes.
+It’s an all-embracing customer communication platform with other lucrative functions (a knowledge base and a shared inbox for multichannel communication).
+Signing up for a free 14-day trial is all it takes to give it a try.
 Alright, keep reading! 🤓

 Live chat Chatbot